Kagebounshin/neverday-milestone-project-1/README.md

 ### More testing

 * The website is tested on Google Chrome & Microsoft Edge.

-* Tested icons, links, navlinks, etc. No errors found, they take you to the right places.
+* The website was viewed on diffrent devices such as Desktop, Laptop,
+* Tested links was done, to ensure they work correctly.

 ---